14 Essential Decluttering Questions To Help You Declutter Anything

 3. Do I use this item regularly?

-Woman sorting unwanted clothing into a box for donating
+woman sorting unwanted clothing into a box for donating

 The next question is about whether you actually use this item.
 Of course, some items are decorative in nature so this question will not be relevant to those items.